moax342/us_states-guess-game/README.md

 1. Clone or download the repository to your local machine.
 2. Make sure you have Python installed on your system.
 3. Navigate to the project directory in your terminal.
-4. Run the `us_states_guess_game.py` file using Python:
+4. Run the `main.py` file using Python:

     ```
-    python us_states_guess_game.py
+    python main.py
     ```

 5. The game will start, and you will be prompted to guess the names of the states.
 6. Type in the name of the state you think is the correct answer.
 7. If your guess is correct, the state will be marked as guessed.
-8. The game will continue until you have correctly guessed all 50 states or until you choose to exit.
+8. The game will continue until you have correctly guessed all 50 states or until you enter an empty guess "" .

 ## Features